 You will most likely have two or three Court dates to settle issues related to determining where your child will live, visitation, and your family plan.
 Then

-Many parents report feeling stressed by trying to juggle sobriety, random testing, classes, meetings, visitation, work and court dates- all while worrying about (and terribly missing) their kids.
+Many parents report feeling stressed by trying to juggle sobriety, random testing, classes, meetings, visitation, work schedules and court dates- all while worrying about (and terribly missing) their kids.

 Children, too, feel the stress of an unexpected move, new surroundings, limited parental contact, and sometimes separation from siblings and/or other family members.